Celebrating the Sacrament of Marriage at Notre Dame

 “I kneel before the Father, from whom every family in heaven and on earth is named…” (Eph.
 3:15).

-Marriage is a vocation.
-God calls some persons to marriage, others he does not.
-At Notre Dame Catholic Parish, we understand both the significance of a couple’s relationship to each other.
-But because marriage is a vocation we also want you to understand your relationship as a couple with God, the church, and the sacrament of marriage.
+As a vocation, God calls some persons to marriage; others he does not.
+This call is not to be taken lightly; we understand the significance of a couple’s relationship to each other.
+It is important for all of us to see also the importance of the couple’s relationship with God, the Church, and the sacrament of Marriage.

-Marriage is part of the sacramental life that makes it possible for Christians to achieve eternal salvation and graces the partners as they work to live in faithfulness to God.
-Their love for each other reflects the enduring love between Christ and his church, and provides them with a example of the heavenly love that awaits them.
+Marriage is part of the sacramental life that makes it possible for Christians to achieve eternal salvation; this sacrament graces the partners as they work to live in faithfulness to God.
+The love of husband and wife for each other reflects the enduring love between Christ and his church, and provides them with a example of the heavenly love that awaits them.

 For more information contact Father Ed or Father John Therese at 303.935.3900, or Deacon Kevin Leiner at 303.742.2344 or email at firstname.lastname@example.org.